cooper/ferret/README.md

 ```

 ```
-Unexpected need outside of a containing function.
+Error: Unexpected need outside of a containing function.
 Argument declaration must be within a function or method.
      File    -> (stdin)
      Line    -> 7